zulvkr/StaticForm/README.md

 * [Netlify CMS](https://www.netlifycms.org/)
 * [Tailwind CSS](https://tailwindcss.com/).

 No complicated build tools, just `postcss` and `eleventy`.
-HTML, CSS and JS minifier are included in the build process.
+HTML, CSS and JavaScript minifier are included in the build process.

-Client side vanilla javascript is used minimally and we sticks with ES6.
+Client side vanilla JavaScript is used minimally and we sticks with ES6.

 On the back end, well...
-There is no back end.
+There is no back end...

 Actually **[Netlify](https://www.netlify.com/)** provide the back end, which include:
 * Static edge hosting.
 * Form API end point.
 * Authentication server.
-* Possibly this project will also use Netlify serverless function.
+* Possibly this project will also use Netlify function.

-*Static Form* is preconfigured to work with WhatsApp API, Netlify Form and Netlify CMS.
-The default stack is very *netlifyish*, but you can bring your own API/CMS to be integrated.
+*Static Form* is configured to work with WhatsApp API, Netlify Form and Netlify CMS.
+The default stack is very *Netlifyish*, but you can bring your own API/CMS to be integrated.

+There is no support for server side validation built in yet.

 ## Roadmap

-1. Build complete basic form component: checkbox, radio button, text field, number and email field ⛏.
+1. Build complete basic form component: check box, radio button, text field, number and email field ⛏.
-2. Advanced form feature: Route form output to between several Whatsapp number.
+2. Advanced form feature: Route form output to between several WhatsApp number.
 Useful for sharing loads between several customer service.
 3. Build advanced form component:
-    * star rating ⭐
+    * Star rating ⭐
-    * emoji rating 😃
+    * Emoji rating 😃
-    * bank selection component 🏦
+    * Bank selection component 🏦
-    * country/province selection component 🏝
+    * Country/province selection component 🏝
-    * input component with custom text output 🔡
+    * Input component with custom text output 🔡
-4. Advanced form feature: confugure form ouput separator.
+4. Advanced form feature: configure form output separator.
 5. Build *moar* themes 🌈.
-6. Build with *moar* javascript: <span style="color:green">**Nuxt.js**</span>.
+6. Build with *moar* JavaScript: <span style="color:green">**Nuxt.js**</span>.

 ## Demo

 ***Static Form*** lives **[here](https://staticform21.netlify.app)**.

-You can log in with Github account and make form in the **[admin panel](https://staticform21.netlify.app/admin)**.
+You can log in with GitHub account and make form in the **[admin panel](https://staticform21.netlify.app/admin)**.
 Your form submission will be saved as draft at first and will be published by manual deploy daily to prevent excessive build time of our website.

 Making your own instance of *Static Form* is a one-click though 😃.
 Give it a try!

 ## Installation

-Thanks to netlify, deploying is a one click:
+Thanks to Netlify, deploying is a one-click:

 [![Netlify Status](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/zulvkr/StaticForm&stack=cms)

 You need Netlify and GitHub / GitLab account.

-This button will tell Netlify to fork this repository on your account, build it in their edge server and set up the CI/CD automagically.
+This button will tell Netlify to fork this repository on your account, build it in their edge server and set up the CI/CD automatically.

 You need to do some configuration to use Netlify CMS.
-See [Configuration](#configuration).
+See [configuration](#configuration).

 ## Local Installation